Links

 }

-While it is good to know what APIs Aurelia provides, in most instances, you won't need to define custom elements inside your Aurelia applications using the define functionality.
-This is helpful when writing tests, which you can learn about here.
+While it's useful to know about this API, it's typically unnecessary to define custom elements within Aurelia applications.
+This method is more relevant for writing tests, which you can learn about here.

 app-loader.html